 Deprecated base plugin conventions

 The convention properties contributed by the base plugin have been deprecated and scheduled for removal in Gradle 9.0.
-For the wider context see the section about plugin convention deprecation.
+For more context, see the section about plugin convention deprecation.

 The conventions are replaced by the base { } configuration block backed by BasePluginExtension.
-The old convention object defines the distsDirName, libsDirName and archivesBaseName properties with simple getter and setter methods.
-Those methods are available in the extension only to maintain backwards compatibility.
+The old convention object defines the distsDirName, libsDirName, and archivesBaseName properties with simple getter and setter methods.
+Those methods are available in the extension only to maintain backward compatibility.
 Build scripts should solely use the properties of type Property:

 build.gradle.kts